Pier extending over still lake with bird in the sky.

 Click program link for eligibility and additional details.

-Move: UW Movement as Medicine in Portugal
+Examine: UW Movement as Medicine in Portugal

-Examine and compare physical activity and health outcomes cross-culturally.
+Learn about and compare physical activity and health outcomes cross-culturally.
 Learn about theories of behavior change as they relate to cultural beliefs.
 Design a sedentary behavior intervention.

 Click program link for eligibility and additional details.